 The Environmental Planning and Assessment Act (1979) enables Council to levy contributions for public amenities and services required due to development.
 In 2021 Council adopted a new Sect 7.12 Developer Contributions Plan.
-The levy has been set at 1% on developments over \$100,000.
+The levy has been set at 1% of all developments over \$100,000.
 The amount collected varies wildly but averages about \$150,000 per annum.
-From 2021/22 Council has commenced putting these contributions through a reserve rather than spending them directly.
+From 2022/23 Council will put these contributions through a reserve rather than spending them directly.